The Musicians (Caravaggio): Description and interpretations

-This was one of Caravaggio's more challenging compositions and the artist placed the four figures closely together within the small space of the canvas—the placement of the figures in the composition display a relaxed front and back formation of the male subjects.
+This was one of Caravaggio's more challenging compositions and the artist placed the four figures closely together within the small space of the canvas—the placement of the figures in the composition displays a relaxed front and back formation of the male subjects.
 The painting was in poor condition, and the music in the manuscript has been badly damaged by past restorations, although a tenor and an alto part can be made out.
 Andrew Graham-Dixon notes that despite this damage, the work's originality remains undimmed.

-Iconography and Symbolism
+Iconography and symbolism

-Cupid is often referred to as an allegory for love, for this piece his presence conveys him as absent minded while picking at his grapes.
+Cupid is often referred to as an allegory for love, for this piece his presence conveys him as absent-minded while picking at his grapes.
 Perhaps this is an indication of Cupid's need for sustenance and a possible message about the center figure's need for love.

 The figures are painted sitting closely together to create an intimate setting but this also provides a personal perspective for the viewer.
 The details of each figure can be seen more distinctly, dirt under their fingernails and their faces blushed and red.

 The manuscripts show that the boys are practicing madrigals celebrating love, and the eyes of the lutenist, the principal figure, are moist with tears—the songs presumably describe the sorrow of love rather than its pleasures.
 The violin in the foreground suggests a fifth participant, implicitly including the viewer in the tableau.